 - On the basis of the results of these nut intervention studies, it is appropriate to recommend that normo- and hyperlipidemic individuals consume a variety of nuts (about 50 to 100g) at least five times per week

-- The unique nutrient and non-nutrient composition of nuts requires further research to elucidate the possible mechanisms responsible for the LDL-lowering effect.
+- The unique nutrient and non-nutrient composition of nuts requires further research to elucidate the possible mechanisms responsible for the LDL-C-lowering effect.

 Research Design and Implementation Criteria Checklist: Review Articles

 |1.||Will the answer if true, have a direct bearing on the health of patients?|